qxli2333/qxli2333.github.io/_pages/research.md

   * Time: July 2021
   * Abstract: In this work, we apply galaxy-galaxy lensing, a powerful method to constrain halo properties, to group member galaxies in Yang's SDSS group catalog.
 We constrain the subhalo-to-stellar mass relation.
   <!-- * With the largest lens sample among state-of-art satellite lensing works, we **find an unreported selection effect**.
 We develop a weighting method to correct this bias.
 We find that for high stellar mass satellites, there is not any strong $M_{sub}-R_{sep}$ dependence.
 However, for low stellar mass satellites, a 2$\sigma$ significantly positive slope is found for $\log M_{sub}-R_{sep}$.
 It indicates that **smaller subhalo suffers more sever tidal stripping**. -->
-  * Key words: Subhalo, galaxy, galaxy group, extragalatic astrophysics, weak lensing, dark matter halo, tidal stripping.
+  * Key words: Subhalo, galaxy, galaxy group, weak lensing, dark matter halo.

 <!-- * **Investigating halo properties of AGNs with CDF and VOICE**